fablabbcn/fablabs.io/README.md

 #### Starting with docker-compose

-1. Add all the secrets to an .env file
+1. Add all the secrets to an .env file - Minimum example is in the env.example file

 1. Start the project: